Province of Pennsylvania: Lower counties

-Several decades into the 18th century, additional treaties with the Native Americans were concluded.
-The colony's proprietors made treaties in 1718, 1732, 1737, 1749, 1754, and 1754 pushing the boundaries of the colony, which were still within the original royal grant, north and west.
-By the time the French and Indian War began in 1754, the Assembly had established the additional counties of Lancaster (1729), York (1749), Cumberland (1750), Berks (1752) and Northampton (1752).
+Several decades into the 18th century, additional treaties with Native Americans were concluded.
+The colony's proprietors made treaties in 1718, 1732, 1737, 1749, 1754, and 1754, pushing the boundaries of the colony, which were still within the original royal grant, north and west.
+By the time the French and Indian War began in 1754, the Assembly had established additional counties, including Lancaster (1729), York (1749), Cumberland (1750), Berks (1752), and Northampton (1752).

-After the American Revolutionary War concluded, an additional treaty was made in 1768, that abided by the limits of the Royal Proclamation of 1763.
-This proclamation line was not intended to be a permanent boundary between the colonists and Native American lands, but rather a temporary boundary that could be extended further west in an orderly manner but only by the royal government and not private individuals such as the Proprietors.
-This effectively altered the original royal land grant to Penn.
-The next acquisitions by Pennsylvania were to take place as an independent commonwealth or state and no longer as a colony.
-The Assembly established additional counties from the land before the War for American Independence.
-These counties were Bedford (1771), Northumberland (1772) and Westmoreland (1773).
+After the French and Indian War concluded, an additional treaty was made in 1768, which codified the limits of the Royal Proclamation of 1763, which provided a temporary boundary that could be extended further west in an orderly manner by the royal government but not by private individuals, such as the proprietors.
+This agreement altered the original royal land grant to Penn.

+The next acquisitions by Pennsylvania took place after Pennsylvania became part of the United States, following its ratification of the U.S. Constitution.

+The Pennsylvania General Assembly established three additional counties prior to the American Revolutionary War: Bedford (1771), Northumberland (1772), and Westmoreland (1773).

 Religious freedom and prosperity

 William Penn and his fellow Quakers heavily imprinted their religious beliefs and values on the early Pennsylvanian government.
 The Charter of Privileges extended religious freedom to all monotheists, and the government was initially open to all Christians.
 Until the French and Indian War, Pennsylvania had no military, few taxes, and no public debt.
 It also encouraged the rapid growth of Philadelphia into America's most important city and of the Pennsylvania Dutch Country hinterlands, where German (or "Deutsch") religions and political refugees prospered on the fertile soil and spirit of cultural creativeness.
 Among the first groups were the Mennonites, who founded Germantown in 1683; and the Amish, who established the Northkill Amish Settlement in 1740.

-1751 was an auspicious year for the colony.
-Pennsylvania Hospital, the first hospital in the British American colonies, and The Academy and College of Philadelphia, the predecessor to the private University of Pennsylvania, both opened.
-Benjamin Franklin founded both of these institutions and Philadelphia's Union Fire Company fifteen years earlier in 1736.
-Likewise in 1751, the Pennsylvania State House ordered a new bell which would become known as the Liberty Bell for the new bell tower being built in the Pennsylvania State House in Philadelphia.
+In 1751, Pennsylvania Hospital, the first hospital in British America, and The Academy and College of Philadelphia, the predecessor to the private University of Pennsylvania, both opened.
+Benjamin Franklin founded both of these institutions and Philadelphia's Union Fire Company 15 years earlier, in 1736.
+In 1751, the Pennsylvania State House ordered a new bell for the bell tower on Pennsylvania State House in Philadelphia, which later was renamed the Liberty Bell.